These Chocolate cookies have an absolutely delicious flavor with a nice crust and a brownie-like texture.

 The ingredients for this recipe are fairly standard from any baking project.
 The only bit that might seem a little odd is the use of two fats as binders (butter and oil).
 Otherwise, we have the standards for the cooking-baking process: sugar, butter, oil, egg, vanilla extract, flour, baking powder, and salt.
 And of course, we need cocoa powder to make a truly scrumptious cookie.

 Making the batter is fairly simple, it doesn’t take more than fifteen minutes.
 I like to use a paddle electric mixer but I’m sure this can be done with a spoon as well.
 First, we want to cream together the sugar, cocoa powder, butter, and oil.
 This will make a paste-like mix.
 It almost reminds me of brownies.
 The important part of this would be step would be melting the butter before adding it to the mixture.
 This will help incorporate the butter more evenly throughout the mixture.

 Then we add in the egg and the vanilla.
 Now the mixture is one step closer to becoming a brownie mix.
 I think I want brownies.
 Maybe homemade brownies are on the horizon.

 Then it’s time to form the cookie dough balls to put in the oven.
 The ball should be about one inch in diameter.
-I use a cookie scoop for this part because after years of using spoons, I found this was the best way to get a more consistent outcome for the cook.
+I use a cookie scoop for this part because, after years of using spoons, I found this was the best way to get a more consistent outcome for the cook.

 All that’s left is to bake!
 These cookies only take about 12 minutes in the oven and then they are ready to eat!
-Warm and gooey right out of the oven can’t be beat!!
+Warm and gooey right out of the oven can’t be beaten!!